|

 Brighton Branch

-Welcome to the official web site for the RSCDS Brighton Branch.
+Welcome to the official web site for the RSCDS Brighton Branch, founded on May 17th, 1991.

-Scottish country dancing is sociable, energetic and fun.
-Scottish dancing a good exercise that keeps you fit, healthy and alert.
-It's also a great way to make new friends.
-Our classes are tremendously good value at only £4 for each evening class.
+Scottish country dancing is sociable, (no need to bring a partner), energetic and fun.
+It keeps you fit, healthy and alert and is a great way to meet new friends.
+Our classes are tremendously good value at only £5 per class.

-RSCDS Brighton invite you to come and learn to dance at our friendly Friday classes in Patcham, Brighton, Sussex.
+RSCDS Brighton invite you to come and learn to dance at our friendly Friday classes in the Patcham Memorial Hall.

 Beginners and improvers are always welcome!